fledge-iot/fledge-service-notification/docs/index.rst

 *********************

 Fledge supports an optional service, known as the notification service that adds an event engine to the Fledge installation.
-Notifications can be created based
+Notifications can be created based upon various conditions that make usee of;

   - The data that is flowing through Fledge.